Optical communication-based identification for multi-UAV systems: theory and practice: Identification Time Analysis

 From \eqref{eq:clock:9}-\eqref{eq:clock:10b}, the expected identification time is:

-If $p_b$ is small enough such that $\sum_{m=L}^{2L}Pr(T_d=m)\gg\sum_{m=2L+1}^{\infty}Pr(T_d=m)$, the second term in \eqref{eq:clock:10c} becomes negligible and we obtain an analytical approximation for the expected identification time.
 From \eqref{eq:clock:10c}, we generally observe that the expected identification time is a strictly increasing nonlinear function of the sequence length $L$.
-This analysis also holds for $H_{m}=2$.
-In that case, the successful identification has the same requirements as with the case $H_{m}=2$.
+This analysis also holds for $H_{m}=2$, but for $H_{m}=3$, the analysis is more complex.

-When $H_{m}=3$, then the receiver must accumulate $L$ consecutive bits with no more than a single erroneous bit to successfully identify the binary sequence.
-Thus, the detection time $T_d=L$ occurs if there are either no errors or only one error within the first $L$ bits.
-This happens with probability:

-Following a similar method as the one used to derive \eqref{eq:clock:7}-\eqref{eq:clock:10b}, we obtain the following probabilities.
-For $1<m<L-1$: